 For vocational or other nonacademic students enrolled in a full-time program at an accredited US institution

-US M1 Student Visa is the perfect choice for anyone looking to enroll in a nonacademic program at an accredited US institution.
+US M1 Student Visa is the perfect choice for anyone looking to enrol in a nonacademic program at an accredited US institution.
 This type of visa allows students to focus on vocational or other full-time educational training programs whilst studying an approved curriculum for up to one year.
 It also provides the necessary flexibility that some students need.
 Unlike J-1 visas, there’s no requirement to return to their home country for two years upon completing their visa requirements.

-US H1B Temporary Worker Visa
+US H1B Temporary Worker Visa as Types of Student Visa in USA

 For highly skilled workers with a job offer from a US employer